Fermionic tensor network contraction for arbitrary geometries: Implementation

 \section{Implementation}

 We have implemented the above fermionic tensor network algebra in an Abelian block-sparse and fermionic array library \texttt{symmray}~\cite{symmray_code}, which acts as a new backend for \texttt{quimb}~\cite{gray2018quimb}.
-From a function perspective, the main changes are that we must redefine unary and binary tensor operations, such as transposition, fusion and contraction, to incorporate the new bond parity contributions.
-In the case of the globally ordered formalism, we also introduce additional bookkeeping to track the global position of the tensors in the total contraction $\mathcal{F}$.
-Otherwise, no significant changes are required, and our fermionic implementation can thus take advantage of the general tensor network infrastructure in \texttt{quimb}, including its ability to perform hyperoptimized exact and approximate contraction.
+No significant changes are required, and our fermionic implementation can thus take advantage of the general tensor network infrastructure in \texttt{quimb}, including its ability to perform hyperoptimized exact and approximate contraction.
+Below, we discuss some more specific implementation details.